top of page

 weave.jpg

 People have been processing plant and animal fibers into thread, yarn, and cloth for tens of thousands of years.
 Once you learn the basic methods of spinning and weaving, you can begin to create beautiful and unique yarns and textiles.
 In this class we will go over many of the different natural fibers that can be spun, how they are processed, how to spin with a drop spindle, and weaving on a frame loom.
-All materials are provided.
+All materials are provided, including a spindle and frame loom which are yours to take home and continue practicing!

 Limit of 10 students